replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ### 7. Installing KOTS

-A server has already been provisioned for this exercise, you'll want to find the one with the name matching `lab1-e0-hello-world`.
+A server has already been provisioned for this exercise by your instructor, and details should have been shared with you.
+You'll want to find the one with the name matching `lab1-e0-hello-world`.
-KOTS has not yet been installed on this server, to give you an opportunity to experiment with the install process.
+KOTS has not yet been installed on this server to give you an opportunity to experiment with the install process.

 ###### On the Server

-Next, ssh into the server we just created, and run the install script from above, using the `EMBEDDED` version:
+Next, SSH into the server we just created, and run the install script from above, using the `EMBEDDED` version:

 ```shell
 curl -sSL https://k8s.kurl.sh/<app-slug-name>-<channel name> | sudo bash